jump-dev/MathOptInterface.jl/docs/src/apireference.md

 Bridges can be used for automatic reformulation of a certain constraint type into equivalent constraints.
 ```@docs
 Bridges.AbstractBridge
+Bridges.AbstractBridgeOptimizer
 ```

 Below is the list of bridges implemented in this package.
-Bridge optimizer are also available with the same name but "Bridge" suffix, e.g. `SplitInterval` is an `AbstractBridgeOptimizer` for the `SplitIntervalBridge`.
+Bridge optimizers are also available with the same name but "Bridge" suffix, e.g. `SplitInterval` is an `AbstractBridgeOptimizer` for the `SplitIntervalBridge`.
 ```@docs
 Bridges.SplitIntervalBridge
 Bridges.RSOCBridge